ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/scavenge.md

 ## Scavenge GPUs

-On Grace and McCleary, we also have a `scavenge_gpu` partition, that contains all scavenge-able GPU enabled nodes and has higher priority for those node than normal scavenge.
-In all other ways
-(e.g. preemption, time limit), `scavenge_gpu` behaves the same as the normal scavenge partition.
+On Bouchet, Grace and McCleary, we also have a `scavenge_gpu` partition, that contains all scavenge-able GPU enabled nodes and has higher priority for those node than normal scavenge.
+In all other ways (e.g. preemption, time limit), `scavenge_gpu` behaves the same as the normal scavenge partition.
 You can see the full count of GPU nodes in the Partition tables on the respective cluster pages.

 ## Scavenge MPI Nodes